Modeling collective behaviors: A moment-based approach: Acknowledgemewnts

 \subsection{Proof of Lemma~\ref{thm:Convergence_MomentSys_m}}

-In order to prove Lemma~\ref{thm:Convergence_MomentSys_m}, we start with a lemma that gives the error of the best approximation for a $k$-order continuously differentiable function on interval $[-1,1]$. \begin{lemma}[cf. Thm.
-16.5 and (16.50) in \cite{powell1981approximation}] Let a function $f\in \mathbf C^k[-1,1]$, then for $n \geq k$, we have
+In order to prove Lemma~\ref{thm:Convergence_MomentSys_m}, we start with a lemma that gives the error of the best $L_\infty$-approximation for a $k$-order continuously differentiable function on the interval $[-1,1]$.
+Again note that in the entire Appendix~\ref{sec:Apx_Pf_Convergence_dynamics}, for ease of notation, by $\| \cdot \|_{\infty}$ we denote $\| \cdot \|_{\Linf{[-1,1]} }$.